PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Felipe Ángeles publicly condemned the violence and brutality committed by Juvencio Robles and Adolfo Jiménez Castro and others.

-Felipe Ángeles Family
+Felipe Ángeles' Family

-Felipe Ángeles' father was Felipe Ángeles Sr.
+Felipe Ángeles' father was Felipe Ángeles Sr, who died in 1899.

 Felipe Ángeles' mother was Juana Ramírez.